jehuamanna/connectlyai-assignment/README.md

 ## Demo

-[Click here](https://jehuamanna.github.io/connectlyai-assignment/) for the deployed verion
+[Click here](https://jehuamanna.github.io/connectlyai-assignment/) for the deployed version.

 ## Install and Run